Finance for Green Entrepreneurs, Start-ups, and SMEs: Perspectives for Jordan

 Shamal Start is one of the business accelerators in Jordan which works on green entrepreneurship and start-ups.
 Students from Irbid and Mafraq submit their green ideas to benefit from the mentoring and financial support.
 Here are some of the green start-ups that have passed the eligibility criteria for Shamal Start:

-• Petra for Green Community Entrepreneurship which works on solving environmental issues by developing solutions for water, energy, and food related challenges.
+• Petra for Green Community Entrepreneurship is a social enterprise which works on solving environmental issues by developing solutions for water, energy, and food related challenges.
 One of their products is waste-free water filter which could save up to 50% of water.

 • Mattab which developed a speed pump that produce renewable energy from the hydraulic pressure of the vehicles movement.